evrenvarol/outlook-taskboard/README.md

 1. Removed lane coloring.
 2. Activated category-based footer coloring by default (see image below).
-3. Added option to apply filters on status reports, too.
+3. Apply display filters on status reports, too (optional).
-4. Changed behaviour: All tasks in Tasks folder are sorted into lanes by their status.
-Only Archive folder is separate.
+4. Tasks are sorted into lanes by their status (as in BillyMcSkintos' fork).
+Drag & Drop between lanes is enabled and alters the task status.
+5. Having the tasks for all lanes in a common folder, e.g. the main Tasks folder, is possible (and recommended).
+Archive folder is still separate.

 ![Category footer coloring](https://user-images.githubusercontent.com/9609820/30276617-b5c02bb0-9705-11e7-8981-66021ad66f53.png)